-When I left uni and began working full-time, I wish i had known these blogging top tips to help balance my time.
-I’ve been blogging for almost three years and yet until the beginning of this year I did not give it, or my social media, the time it deserves.
+When I left uni and began working full-time, I wish I had known these blogging top tips to help balance my time.
+I’ve been blogging with a full time job for almost three years and yet until the beginning of this year I did not give it, or my social media, the time it deserves.

 In those years I have trained to be a journalist, interned for six months and then spent the last two years in full-time employment as a feature writer, as well as freelancing in journalism and copywriting.

-I hope you can understand how, with such a busy workload, I have struggled to get my blog and social media following off the ground.
+I hope you can understand how, with such a busy workload, blogging with a full time job means I have struggled to get my blog and social media following off the ground.

 (NOTE that I said understand why I have struggled, not why I have failed.)

 My failure comes from poor time management and lack of motivation (A.K.A making excuses).
 That stops now.
 Anything is possible and this is how I am going to make it work.

 I never take the full hour’s lunch I am owed.
 I have started taking this time to go on Twitter and Instagram but I am going to spend this time planning what I need to do for my blog.